-When I'm not making jewelry I am playing with my Bernese Mountain dog, Callie Rose.
-Some folks know me as Callie's mama.
-She has been the love of my life for 11 years and I don't know who is luckier.
-I am also a runner, hiker, waterfall chaser, flower lover and photo taker.
+When I'm not making jewelry I am running, hiking, training for races, searching for waterfalls to swim in, identifying wildflowers and photographing everything.
 My adventures on the road and trail lead me to places so rich in beauty I hardly believe my feet got me there.
-As I grow stronger and more confident I explore more and take this beauty and strength back to my bench to inspire my work and feel more confident in what I make and send out into the world.
-I capture the details of my life on the pavement and trails and share them as a journal on Instagram.
+As I grow stronger and more confident I explore more and take this beauty and strength back to my bench to inspire the work I send out into the world.
+While I am out exploring trails and training for my next long run I capture details which inspire me and share them on Instagram.
 Just as my jewelry line took time to come in to being, I see my photographs becoming a part of what defines me as an artist.
 For now, they influence which colors and textures find a way into my jewelry designs.
 I say for now, because I hope they become another form of my artistic expression.

 Thank you for being awesome and buying handmade. xo, kim